 Although there are some excellent medical facilities in the major cities (please refer to the list of recommended medical facilities below) at many birding locations there will be either rudimentary medical facilities or none at all.
 If you have any specific health concerns that may affect you travelling or your participation in a tour please advise Vietnam Birding in advance of booking your tour so that we can advise accordingly.

 Land transportation on our tours is by modern air-conditioned car or minibus with a driver.
 Self-drive rental is not usually available in Vietnam and would certainly not be recommended for those of a nervous disposition if it were!
 At some national parks and other sites there are options for visiting birding areas by jeep, boat or bicycle.
-There is a well-developed domestic flight network within Vietnam and flights are with one of the three domestic carriers, Vietnam Airlines, Vietjet Air and Jetstar Airways, on modern fleets of Boeing or Airbus aircraft.
+There is a well-developed domestic flight network within Vietnam and flights are with one of the four domestic carriers, Vietnam Airlines, Vietjet Air, Jetstar Airways or Bamboo Airways, on modern fleets of Boeing or Airbus aircraft.
 Flying is considerably more comfortable for longer journeys and saves valuable birding time when visiting Vietnam on a trip of limited length.

-A wide and ever-increasing range of accommodation is available throughout Vietnam from simple guest houses to 5-star opulence but options can still be rather limited at national parks and particularly at some of the more remote birding locations where basic rooms and dining options may be all that is available.
-All accommodations at the main birding sites used on our tours do however have private bathroom facilities and air-conditioning or a fan.
+A wide and ever-increasing range of accommodation is available throughout Vietnam from simple guest houses to 5-star opulence though options are often limited at national parks and some of the more remote birding locations where basic rooms and dining options may be all that is available.
+All accommodations at the main birding sites used on our tours do however have private bathroom facilities and either air-conditioning or a fan.
 Where available we offer a choice of standard or deluxe category accommodations.

 Meals other than breakfasts are not usually included in the price of our tours giving the option to choose where and what you eat.
 Restaurants, food stalls and local-style coffee shops are ubiquitous throughout Vietnam and you are never far away from a bowl of noodles or rice and a strong cup of coffee or tea.
 Vietnamese dishes, typically rice or noodles served with chicken, pork, beef, shrimps or tofu and vegetables can be enjoyed everywhere while in cities and tourist areas international cuisine of all varieties is available.